Zlatan Ibrahimović: Early life

 Ibrahimović was born in Malmö, Sweden, on 3 October 1981.
 He was born to a Muslim Bosniak father, Šefik Ibrahimović, who emigrated to Sweden in 1977, and a Catholic Croat mother, Jurka Gravić, who also emigrated to Sweden where the couple first met.
 He began playing football at the age of six, after receiving a pair of football boots.
 He alternated between FBK Balkan, a Malmö club founded by Yugoslav immigrants, Malmö BI and briefly BK Flagg football clubs.

 As a child, his mother sometimes hit him on the head with a wooden spoon, which would often break.
 After she was arrested for handling stolen goods, social services intervened.
 Concerned with his divorced mother's ability to cope with five children, one of whom, Ibrahimović's half-sister, had a drug problem, at age nine he was sent to live with his father.
 With food scarce at his father's home where the fridge was packed with beer, Ibrahimović often went hungry so he would run to his mother's for dinner.
 He also shoplifted and stole bikes.
 On the tough upbringing that shaped his character, author David Lagercrantz, who co-wrote I Am Zlatan, states:

 Complex is the best word to describe Zlatan.
 On the one hand he's a strong, warrior type who knew he had to be very tough to survive.
 So he takes on fights all the time because he's always had to.
 But another part of him is vulnerable.
 He's a guy wounded by his upbringing, who uses all that to create strength for himself.
 In his position, 99 guys out of 100 would have gone under, but he used his anger to make himself better.
-He told me, ‘David, I need to be angry to play well’.
-When he played with middle-class kids he felt inferior because he wore the wrong clothes and had no money, so he said to himself ‘One day I'll show them!’
+He told me, 'David, I need to be angry to play well'.
+When he played with middle-class kids he felt inferior because he wore the wrong clothes and had no money, so he said to himself 'One day I'll show them!'
 That became his motivation.

 While in his early teens, Ibrahimović was a regular for his hometown club Malmö FF.
-At the age of 15, he was close to quitting his football career, in favour of working at the docks in Malmö, but his manager convinced him to continue playing.
+At the age of 15, he was close to giving up his football career in favour of working at the Port of Malmö, but his manager convinced him to continue playing.
 As a boy, his hero was Brazilian forward Ronaldo.
 An avid viewer of Italian football, another player he admired was prolific striker Gabriel Batistuta – a player with similar characteristics to himself.